CCSS Compliance Notes: Debian

 Whether installing from scratch or working with an already installed device, first run the following commands:

-sudo apt-get -y --purge dist-upgrade
+sudo apt-get clean sudo apt-get update sudo apt-get -y --purge dist-upgrade

 This will clean the cache, resynchronize the package index files, and update the system software before moving to the CCSS specific configuration steps.
 If the update notification icon indicates a reboot is required, reboot the device.
 It may be necessary to answer some prompt with the dist-upgrade option.

 It is possible that the software package installs described in the sections below won't be necessary.
 It won't cause a problem to run the install commands anyway, but it is possible to check if a package is already installed with the dpkg -s <package_name> command.

 Sometimes software updates can cause currently running applications to behave strangely.
 Firefox and Thunderbird experience this quite frequently when updated.
 This can be sovled by restarting the applications or logging out and logging in again.